 The Roman empire now rules much of Europeclick to view Europe 30BC

 North Africa is now part of the Roman empire, while in central Africa the Bantu expansion continuesclick to view Africa 30BC

-For the past two hundred years the Middle East continues to be divided between the hostile empires of Rome and Parthia, with Asia Minor, Syria and Judaea, and Egypt under the firm rule of the Roman empire, and Mesopotamia and Iran under the Parthians.
+For the past two hundred years the Middle East has continued to be divided between the hostile empires of Rome and Parthia, with Asia Minor, Syria and Judaea, and Egypt under the firm rule of the Roman empire, and Mesopotamia and Iran under the Parthians.
 The kingdom of Armenia acts as a buffer between the two, regularly fought over.
 The Roman empire normally has the better of the fighting, and has launched two major invasions which have penetrated deep into the heartland of the Parthian empire.